 The common thread that gives continuity to the “Re_” project is the will of the designer to find and reclaim her own origins, blending them with key concepts acquired in time and with her practice, within the context she lives.
 “Re” as a prefix that refers to something that already exists, but which also bears the seed of the new.
 The will to recover and revisit: a backward path that explores, the personal relationship between body and dress, between mind and matter, between actual locations and places of the mind.

-Since 2010, Mariavittoria is also professor of design in the BA in Fashion Design and Multimedia Arts of IUAV University of Venice.
+From 2010 to 2020, Mariavittoria was also professor of design in the BA in Fashion Design and Multimedia Arts of IUAV University of Venice.